jeremyadamsfisher/Origin-of-Replication-Finder/README.md

 # Origin-of-Replication-Finder
-Bioinformatic Algorithm to Find the Origin of Replication on Bacterial Genomes
+A Bioinformatic Algorithm to Find the Origin of Replication on Bacterial Genomes

-It relies on the fact on the biomechanics of bacterial division, where GC-skew reaches a minimum around the origin of replication.
-It scans for consensus sequences around this area of the genome.
+Because of the mechanics of bacterial division, GC-skew reaches a minimum around the origin of replication.
+This algorithm scans for consensus sequences around this region.

+An example E coli genome can be found here: https://www.genome.wisc.edu/sequencing/updating.htm.
 This can be run from the terminal like so as 'python main.py -f Genome_E_coli.fas -m 1 -k 9 -w 1000'.
-An example E coli genome can be found here: https://www.genome.wisc.edu/sequencing/updating.htm

 Where:
 -f is the path to the genome fasta file